Alwalid-Akash/Alwalid-Akash/README.md

 - 👋 Hi, I’m @Alwalid
-- 👀 I’m interested in learning new skill
+- 👀 I'm a learner
-- 🌱 I’m currently learning about Data science
+- 🌱I’m interested in learning new skills
-- 💞️
+- 💞️  I’m currently learning about Data science
 - 📫 How to reach me alwalidice@gmail.com

 <!---